-We’ll build a simple WCF service which will allow the booking agents to get the flight information, using a client application, based upon the customer’s reservation criteria and then reserve the seats.
+We’ll build a simple WCF service that will allow the booking agents to get the flight information, using a client application, based upon the customer’s reservation criteria, and then reserve the seats.

 As we also need to add the features to create the ticket in PDF format and then send it to the customer via email, we’re going to use Aspose file format components to handle file manipulation and email related tasks.
 Aspose file manipulation components work perfectly in a WCF service, so we can use them in this application.